 2018 XM2 orbits the sun every 510 days (1.40 years), coming as close as 0.95 AU and reaching as far as 1.55 AU from the sun.
-Based on its brightness and the way it reflects light, 2018 XM2 is probably between 0.02 to 0.05 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2018 XM2 is probably between 0.022 to 0.049 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2018 XM2's orbit is 0.03 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.